Restaurant Loyalty Programs: What Works, What Doesn’t, and How to Make Them Successful

 - 4 examples of the best restaurant reward programs.

 - Why choose Voucherify for your restaurant loyalty program?

 Why are restaurants doubling down on loyalty?

 The competition in the restaurant market is fierce, especially after the COVID-19 pandemic, where those brands who weathered the storm are now looking for any edge they can get.
-One way to boost their business is through loyalty programs.
+One way to boost their business is through customer loyalty programs.
 And it seems to be working.
-Reward programs are effective in both acquiring new customers and boosting spending among existing ones.
+Reward programs are effective in both acquiring new audiences and boosting spending among loyal customers.
 For example, 38% of consumers are more likely to visit a restaurant if it has a loyalty program and 78% of diners would spend more at a restaurant if it offered rewards.